-Through the night, in the warm, humid conditions of the muro, the spores of the starter culture germinate, extending enzyme-laden filaments into each individual grain of rice.
-These filaments break down the complex carbohydrates, transforming them into sweet sugars.
+Through the night, in the warm, humid conditions of the muro, the koji spores germinate, extending enzyme-laden filaments into each individual grain of rice.
+The koji enzymes break down the complex carbohydrates in the rice, transforming them into sweet sugars.
 By morning, the 1,000-pound mound of rice is fused together into a dense, damp mass.
-Using their hands and wooden shovels, the Sumiyas work through the morning breaking up the huge mound of rice into individual grains.
-They work in temperatures of over 100°F with 100% humidity.
+Using wooden shovels – and even their own hands – the Sumiyas work through the morning in temperatures of over 100°F with 100% humidity, breaking up the huge mound of rice into individual grains.
 While most visitors cannot stand the stifling air of the muro for more than a few minutes, the Sumiyas, after decades of acclimatization, work at a relaxed pace, stopping briefly to gossip or to wipe the perspiration from their faces.
 After lunch, the rice is placed in dozens of wooden trays and left to ferment for a second night.

 Through the night, the Sumiyas visit the muro often to check on the developing koji and to regulate the muro temperature by opening or closing the windows, which are located in the ceiling.
 After decades of making koji, Brewmaster Sumiya notes, “It’s a world of mystery, which is better left to intuition than to modern technology.”
 Early the next morning, he enters the warm, misty muro to taste the fluffy-white, glistening koji.
 With a confident nod, he signals to indicate that the next phase of production can begin.